 Now that Pokémon Sword and Shield are out, you may find yourself confused by the numerous new mechanics and terms introduced in Generation 8.
-Chief among them are two new temporary Pokémon evolutions: Dynamax and Gigantamax.
-While they share some similarities, there are a few key differences in how Dynamax and Gigantamax Pokémon function as well as how they are obtained.
+The main ones among them are two new temporary Pokémon evolutions: Dynamax and Gigantamax.
+While they share some similarities, there are a few key differences in how Dynamax and Gigantamax Pokémon function, as well as how they are obtained.

 Dynamax VS Gigantamax Pokémon

-Upon receiving the Dynamax band from Professor Magnolia at the beginning of the game, players will able to temporarily trigger Dynamax and Gigantamax Pokémon evolutions.
+Upon receiving the Dynamax band from Professor Magnolia at the beginning of the game, players will able to trigger Dynamax and Gigantamax Pokémon evolutions temporarily.
 However, you’ll find one major differentiator between the two.
-While every Pokémon in Sword and Shield is able to Dynamax, only a select group is capable of Gigantamaxing.
+While every Pokémon in Sword and Shield can Dynamax, only a select group is capable of Gigantamaxing.

 What is Dynamaxing?

-Pokémon are able to Dynamax in specific areas, such as gyms, during Max Raid Battles, and in the Wild Area.
-In Gym Battles, players can trigger a Dynamax evolution at any time, with the effect lasting for three turns before the Pokémon is returned back to normal.
+Pokémon can Dynamax in specific areas, such as gyms, during Max Raid Battles, and in the Wild Area.
+In Gym Battles, players can trigger a Dynamax evolution at any time, with the effect lasting for three turns before the Pokémon returns to normal.

 What is Gigantamaxing?

 Gigantamaxing works the same as Dynamax with a few additional benefits.
 Gigantamax Pokémon are even larger in size and sport a different look than their Dynamax counterparts.
-In addition to having much higher HP, Gigantamax Pokémon are able to use exclusive G-Max Moves which are currently the most powerful attacks in Sword and Shield.
+In addition to having much higher HP, Gigantamax Pokémon can use exclusive G-Max Moves, which are currently the most powerful attacks in Sword and Shield.